vPowerHouse/SideKick64/README.md

     Icon: TIcon;
   end;
   ````
-  It has two inputs: Set (S) and Reset ®,
+  It has two inputs: Set (S) and Reset Â®,